-County Carlow, part of the Irish Province of Leinster, has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
+County Carlow may be small (it is the second smallest county in Ireland) but it has an incredible history.
+Part of the Irish Province of Leinster, County Carlow has a number of attractions you will not want to miss, plus some interesting sights that are slightly off the beaten path.
 So why not take your time and spend a day or two in Carlow when visiting Ireland?
 Here are some ideas to make it worth your while.

 County Carlow in a Nutshell

 Here are the most important facts on County Carlow that you might want to know (or use in a pub quiz):

 - The Irish name of County Carlow is Contae Cearthalach, with the literal meaning of "Four Lakes", though it is hard to say what four lakes the nickname refers to.

 - County Carlow is part of the Province of Leinster.

 - Cars registered in County Carlow bear the letters CW.